CCMS-UCSD/GNPSDocumentation/docs/metaboscapeexportforgnps/MetaboScapeexportforGNPSSiriusmodule.md

 Figure X. Node table import interface.

 4. Configure the Cytoscape style.
-    * a.
-For the *Label* properties.
+    * For the *Label* properties.
 Select the column *MOLECULAR_FORMULA* and click *Passthrough Mapping* for the mapping type.
-    * b.
-For the *Size* properties.
+    * For the *Size* properties.
 Select the column *SAMPLE* and click *Continuous Mapping* for the mapping type.

 ![img](img/metaboscapeexportforgnps/Cyto7.PNG)
 Figure X. Configure the molecular network style.

 5. Visualizing the bucket table as a pie chart diagram.
 For the *Image/Chart* properties.
 Click on the *Def.* box.
-    a.
-Click on the *Charts* spreadsheet, and select the group for visualization.
+    * Click on the *Charts* spreadsheet, and select the group for visualization.
-    b.
-Click on the option *Charts/option* spreadsheet, and select the color-code for each group.
+    * Click on the option *Charts/option* spreadsheet, and select the color-code for each group.

 ![img](img/metaboscapeexportforgnps/Cyto8.PNG)
 Figure X. Pie charts configuration.
 Data in *Image/Chart* properties.